 Select your language

-Shimla, the capital • Himachal Pradesh, India
+Shimla, Himalayan Capital • Himachal Pradesh, India

 Discover Shimla, the capital of Himachal Pradesh, in just over 7 minutes.
 Dive into its colonial history, visit the Jakhu Temple and the Viceregal Lodge.
 A city at the foot of the Himalayas blending British charm and Indian culture awaits you.